Pit People

+Gameplay

+Pit People is a turn-based strategy game inspired by classic JRPGs.
+Players build parties to fight enemies they encounter in the overworld and story missions.
+The battles take place in hexagonal arenas, where characters have a limited range of motion per turn.
+All player actions in the game are related to distance.
+Obstacles are present within the arenas to add another layer of strategy in party placement.

+Parties can be any combination of customized units.
+The player selects a single character as the "leader" and receives buffs accordingly.
+Equipment can be given to units that modify their attack abilities, including range and movement options.
+Random encounters and story missions net the player loot for their party, ranging from weapons, equipment, and cosmetics.
+Certain characters are able to trap enemies and recruit them to your party pool, a necessary gameplay loop for growing your parties' abilities.

 Development

 The Behemoth, founded in 2003 and based in San Diego, California, is known for making games with offbeat humor and a signature cartoon art style.
 The success of their prior games—Alien Hominid, Castle Crashers, and BattleBlock Theater—established their reputation as an indie game developer.
 As BattleBlock Theater approached its April 2013 release, the company began work on Pit People under the codename "Game 4" (the studio's fourth game).
 The new game was designed to continue its predecessor's story, and both prominently feature a "space bear".
 Its original arena-centered concept was titled "Pit People".
 Behemoth set out to make a team-based game, and developed its strategy gameplay elements over time—the grid-based combat was raised several months into development.
 This was a new genre for the company, which had established itself with action games.
 By 2014, the game had become a "fast-paced, turn-based, co-op adventure with management and role-playing game elements" in development for Xbox One and Steam.
 While the genre was new for the developer, the game retained their signature style.
 The team teased its reveal in August 2014, when it debuted as a playable demo at the PAX Prime exposition.
 They released its first trailer a year later, and ran a private beta test in September 2016.
 Steam Early Access and Xbox One Game Preview program versions were launched on January 13, 2017.
 In a blog post, The Behemoth announced that they are aiming to release the game in the first few months of 2018.
 On February 21, it was announced that the game would release March 2.